Leo Tolstoy

 6

-The people who think that knowledge is the main task of life are like moths that fly into candle flames—not only do they themselves perish, but they dim the light also.
+The people who think that knowledge is the main task of life are like the moths that fly into candle flames—not only do they themselves perish, but they dim the light as well.

 7

-The word “learned” means only that someone had spent a long time learning something, not that he has actually learned anything.
+The word “learned” means only that someone has spent a long time learning something, not that he has actually learned anything.

 — Lichtenberg